cyishere/new-grid-times/README.md

+ℹ️ This is my solution of [CSS for JS Devs](https://css-for-js.dev)' exercise.

+---

 # New Grid Times — Module 7 workshop

 In this workshop, our goal is to build a sophisticated, responsive grid layout for an online newspaper, the New Grid Times: